ArsCodeAmatoria/locke/README.md

 ## Rust WebAssembly ZKP Module

-The zkID Login now features a high-performance cryptographic module implemented in Rust and compiled to WebAssembly, providing significant performance improvements for computationally intensive operations.
+The zkLocke now features a high-performance cryptographic module implemented in Rust and compiled to WebAssembly, providing significant performance improvements for computationally intensive operations.

 ### Features